truzo/tomango-2018/site/content/thank-you.md

 lineCta: true
 ---

-Your details are on their way to us.

-Someone will get back to you shortly.
+Your enquiry has been sent and someone will get back to you shortly.